Regular paragraphs are the verses as written in the Bible.

 all the days of your life.

 Yeah, now that we know it doesn't kill, you're reinterpreting your own lines.
 Congratulations God!
 All I'm seeing in this verse after that is the author facing his reality, in which he had to work hard on the ground to eat at the time (now we just go to the supermarket while big corporations and farmers take care of the rest, in industrialized countries at least).
 Previously, he had his fantasy of the Garden of Eden where everything was given to man naturally.
 After all, if you lived 2000 years earlier, you'd most likely hope for something better.
 Also, without science, you'd have to invent a story that explains satisfiably why the world is now like it is.
-Well, not that you'd have to, but humans tend to do that because of their brains.
+Well, not that you'd have to, but humans tend to do that because of their brains.18 It will produce thorns and thistles for you,

 and you will eat the plants of the field.

 In a way, I feel that if God is real we must be making him pretty angry when he looks at us living in the modern world with the comforts of modern technology (of course, I'm still talking about industrialized countries and people who can afford it).
 It's not perfect, but it's really great if you know how to use it.
-Bottom line is we live much better than people at the time of the Bible and it looks like we screwed God and his punitions for us (of course, people say he's still cursing us with aids and catastrophes of all kinds, but all I'm seeing is a natural world working like it's supposed to).
+Bottom line is we live much better than people at the time of the Bible and it looks like we screwed God and his punitions for us (of course, people say he's still cursing us with aids and catastrophes of all kinds, but all I'm seeing is a natural world working like it's supposed to).19 By the sweat of your brow

 you will eat your food